Tatsunoko Production

 At that time, it was common knowledge that animation was to be abbreviated or deformed, and that pictures were to be simplified as much as possible to show movement.

 Even Mushi Production and Disney used to draw the car so that when it starts, it first contracts like rubber and then jumps out like a bullet due to the recoil, and when it stops, it contracts once due to braking and then extends and returns to its original state.

 However, Tatsuo Yoshida insisted on realistic animation and produced Mach GoGoGo.

 For the scene where the car spins, he rented a driving school and had the driver actually demonstrate the spin with the car, and had the animators draw the scene without deforming it by referring to the demonstration.

 It was so well received that it became the studio's origin and led to subsequent realistic, hard-action works.

 However, Yoshida's drawings, with their many lines, precision, and sharpness, were unsuitable for animation, which required many drawings of the same picture, and were difficult for other animators to imitate.

 Most animators refused to participate in the production, and the company's schedule was on the verge of collapse.
 However, the company was able to get through the busy season when a comedy with a simple design happened to enter the production rotation.

 This allowed the company to learn how to run a studio that alternated between serious action animation with detailed drawings and comedy animation with simple drawings using deformation, resulting in a wide range of styles.

 After 43 years running as an independent studio, an 88% stake of the studio was purchased by Takara on June 30, 2005 a year prior to its merger with Tomy to form Takara Tomy.
-Nippon Television Holdings, the parent company of Japanese television broadcaster Nippon Television purchased the studio in a share swap with Tomy in 2014.
+Nippon Television Holdings, the parent company of Japanese television broadcaster Nippon Television, purchased the studio in a share swap with Tomy in 2014.

-The studio's name has a double meaning in Japanese: "Tatsu's child" (Tatsu is a nickname for Tatsuo) and "sea dragon", the inspiration for its seahorse logo.
+The studio's name has a double meaning in Japanese: "Tatsu's child" (Tatsu is a nickname for Tatsuo) and "seahorse", the latter inspiring its logo.